davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 oceanic crust [@Stein1992], and the @Royden1993a forearc geotherm model to model the evolution of a geotherm during subduction on a continuously subducting model.
 Standard values are used for oceanic and continental material properties, and are given in [@tbl:model_parameters].
+We neglect the effects of shear heating by simple down-dip displacements along the subduction megathrust based on the thermal modeling of @Kidder2013.
-More information about model setup and integration is given in @sec:model_supplement.
+Additional information about model setup and integration is given in @sec:model_supplement.

 <!--[[model_tracers]]-->